peterdalle/mij/README.md

 - **`b`** = insert cell below
 - **`dd`** = delete cell

-Jupyter Notebook files are saved on your computer, in your [home directory](https://en.wikipedia.org/wiki/Home_directory).
+Jupyter Notebook files are saved on your computer in your home directory, typically in in your Users folder (i.e., `/Users/<username>`).
 Read more at [28 Jupyter Notebook tips, tricks and shortcuts](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).

 ## Learn more about Python